 A well-written engineering resume will set you apart from your competition.
 Because A LOT of the time a resume is the difference-maker.

-In this day and age, a resume may seem insignificant.
+And I know, in this day and age, a resume may seem insignificant.
 Because everyone has a public profile and you can broadcast yourself to the entire world.
+BUT, you still need to get through the gauntlet of reviewers at companies.
+Then, you’ll compete against hundreds of other candidates.
+So, this is where your resume comes into play.

 #1 Tailor your engineering resume to a job description